Debts and Accounts: Critical reviews

 "Debts and Accounts" received very positive reviews from critics.
 Scott Tobias of The A.V.
 Club gave the episode an "A−" grade and wrote, "Logically, the hour should be denouement, but there are four episodes left, so 'Debts And Accounts' must do two seemingly contrary things at once: Take stock of the profound, life-changing events that have just taken place and regain momentum for the homestretch.
 And for the most part, tonight's Justified has done both brilliantly."

 Alan Sepinwall of HitFix wrote, "After last week's series' high point, Justified offers up a less exciting, albeit still very strong episode, the sort of bridging episode that's necessary a few times a season on a drama with the kind of narrative ambition Graham Yost and company are demonstrating of late."
-Todd VanDerWerff of Los Angeles Times wrote, "'Debts and Accounts' isn't as good as the last few episodes, but it's a necessary one, letting the audience in on how the characters are feeling about everything that's happened and getting them in place for the big finale to come.
+Emily St. James of Los Angeles Times wrote, "'Debts and Accounts' isn't as good as the last few episodes, but it's a necessary one, letting the audience in on how the characters are feeling about everything that's happened and getting them in place for the big finale to come.
 Not a lot actually happens in terms of plot movement in 'Debts,' but by the end, it's hard not to feel like everybody's in grave danger."

 Dan Forcella of TV Fanatic gave the episode a 4.5 star rating out of 5 and wrote, "'Debts and Accounts,' while not as epic as 'Brother's Keeper,' was another fantastic episode in what has been my favorite season of television in 2011.
 Add to it all that fantastic smooch between Boyd and Ava at the end, and how could you not have been a fan?"